areseny/testproject/README.md

 ~~Copy the `config/ink_api.yml.sample` file into `config/ink_api.yml` and put in the storage directory you'd like to use for files.~~

-Run `bundle` and usual rake db restoration procedure.
-Use `db:schema:load`.
+In the project directory (e.g. `/usr/you/ink-api`), run `gem install bundler` and `gem install rake` if you need to

+Run `bundle install` to install the required gems.

+Run `bundle exec rake db:create` to create the database, then `bundle exec rake db:schema:load` to create all the tables.
+If you have any issues, check `config/database.yml` to ensure the credentials are correct.

-Run the rake tasks for creating an account if you want, or use `rails console`.
+Run the rake tasks for creating an account (see `lib/tasks/setup.rake`) if you want, or use `bundle exec rails console`.

 ### Install 'slanger'